DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 So far we've implemented *split* and *apply* operations; now it's time to explore *combine* operations in **targets** pipelines.

-In this issue you'll add two *combiners* to serve different purposes - the first will combine all of the annual observation tallies into one giant table, and the second will summarize the set of state-specific timeseries plots generated by the task table.
+In this section you'll add two *combiners* to serve different purposes - the first will combine all of the annual observation tallies into one giant table, and the second will summarize the set of state-specific timeseries plots generated by the task table.

 ### Background